MAKING A DIFFERENCE

 • Be aware that it is taboo in some of the communities we visit to conduct an intimate relationship with a local person.
 Homosexuality is not as accepted in Asia.
 Ask your guide leader to know more about local taboos.

 • YESD supports a number of volunteer projects and charities.
 Visit our website or ask your tour guide about making a donation.
-We collect clothing, first-aid items, stationery and children’s books.
+We collect clothing, first-aid items, stationary and children’s books.
 We ensure that they go directly to the requested charity or project.

 • Do not give to begging children as it reinforces that begging is an acceptable way to make a living.
 It is best to follow the guidelines set by local people in how they treat beggars in their community e.g. in many places it is considered acceptable to give to the elderly and disabled since there is no social security or other way these people can earn money.
 Buddhists believe giving to beggars will earn them ‘merit’.
 Your tour leader can advise you further on this.